domkm/graphql-best-practices/README.md

 Unions are semantically just marker interfaces (interfaces with zero fields) so I will refer to both interfaces and unions as interfaces.

-When choosing field types, bias toward using interface instead concrete types.
+When choosing field types, bias toward choosing interfaces instead concrete types.

-Instead of a `Comment` type, consider a `PostComment` type that implements a `Comment` interface.
-Instead of a `Message` type, consider a `ChatMessage` type that implements a `Message` interface.
+Instead of a `Comment` type, consider a `Comment` interface and a `PostComment` type.
+Instead of a `Message` type, consider a `Message` interface and a `ChatMessage` type.

 ### References